 AQA (the Assessment and Qualifications Alliance) is a UK exam board offering a range of qualifications including GCSE and A Level.

-Cambridge International Examinations is an international exam board offering a range of qualifications including Cambridge Primary, Cambridge Secondary 1 and Cambridge IGCSE.
+Cambridge Assessment International Education is an international exam board offering a range of qualifications including Cambridge Primary, Cambridge Lower Secondary and Cambridge IGCSE.